joenorris000/Portfolio/Showcase Projects/NFL_combine/NFL_Combine.md

 ## Tableau

 I have created a Tableau dashboard to go along with the data set created in this r file.
-It can be acessed using the link below
+It can be accessed using the link below

 https://public.tableau.com/views/NFLCombineDraftData/DemographicInformation?:language=en-US&:display_count=n&:origin=viz_share_link